amandoabreu/amandoabreu.github.io/_posts/2022-02-12-fixed-error-or-ccseh-26.md

 ## Wise.com virtual card

-[Wise.com](https://wise.prf.hn/click/camref:1011ltUt7) allows you to make a virtual card that works very well with google.
+<a href=”https://wise.prf.hn/click/camref:1011ltUt7” target=”_blank”>Wise.com</a> allows you to make a virtual card that works very well with google.
 This is the simples solution.

 ## Paypal

-One of the known fixes right now include using [paypal](https://paypal.com/) to make the payment.
+One of the known fixes right now include using <a href=”https://paypal.com/” target=”_blank”>paypal</a> to make the payment.

 ## Tired of google?

-Alternatively, if you’re tired of google being google, I would heavily recommend switching to [Zoho](https://bit.ly/go-to-zoho-crm), they offer the same as google, at a very competitive price. (and your payments will work!)
+Alternatively, if you’re tired of google being google, I would heavily recommend switching to <a href=”https://bit.ly/go-to-zoho-crm” target=”_blank”>Zoho</a>, they offer the same as google, at a very competitive price. (and your payments will work!)
 Check them out!